Sleep 101

 - Vitamin D: Low vitamin D levels have been linked to poor sleep quality and an increased risk of sleep disorders.

-- C-reactive protein (CRP): This inflammatory marker can indicate underlying inflammation, which may contribute to sleep apnea and other sleep disorders.
+- High-sensitivity C-reactive protein (CRP): This inflammatory marker can indicate underlying inflammation, which may contribute to sleep apnea and other sleep disorders.

 - Hemoglobin A1c (HbA1c): This test measures average blood sugar levels over 2-3 months.
 Poor blood sugar control can disrupt sleep patterns.